gutsy47/leti-coursework01/README.md

 ### About
 This project represents all the practices I've done this #1 semester.
-Descriptions and reports are in the practice_0N repositories
+Descriptions and reports are in the report.docx and practice_0N repositories

 ### Build
 All the headers with their source files are in /modules/.
 Executable is: main.cpp

 ### How it works
-At its core, this is just a shortcut menu to all practical.
+At its core, this is just a shortcut menu to all practical works.
 You'll see the list of modules on start.
 Exit from module just returns you to the main menu.